hackergrrl/offline-android-speech-recognition/README.md

 ### Physical
 1. A Google Android device ("phone").
-2. A machine on your local network to which the phone may be connected by USB ("server").
+2. A computer on your local network to which the phone may be connected by USB ("server").

 ### Digital
 Older versions of any of the following may work, but have not been tested.